ArneBachmann/sos/README.md

 ### Compatibility ###
 - SOS runs on any Python 3 distribution, except PyPy (TODO).
 Support for Python 2 is only partial, as the test suite doesn't run through entirely yet, although SOS's programming language Coconut is generally able to transpile to valid Python 2 source code
-- SOS is compatible with above mentioned traditional VCSs: Subversion, Git, gitless, Bazaar, Mercurial and Fossil
+- SOS is compatible with above mentioned traditional VCSs: SVN, Git, gitless, Bazaar, Mercurial and Fossil
 - File name encoding and console encoding: Full roundtrip support (on Windows) started only with Python 3.6.4 and has not been tested nor confirmed yet for SOS